ssowerby/relaxation-site/content/services.md

 ---
 ## Hypnotherapy Sessions for Stress, Anxiety and Fear

 Sometimes a nagging fear or anxiety motivates us to deal with a problem and then it switches off.
-Like getting you to prepare for an interview or arrange for someone to look at the funny noise the boiler is making.
+Like getting you to prepare for a client meeting or arrange for someone to look at the funny noise the boiler is making.
 Sometimes however you can feel a knot in your stomach or be consumed by worry but there either isn’t a problem to solve or it isn’t something you can fix.
 In that kind of situation hypnotherapy can help.

 **When you have a fear or anxiety which you can’t argue yourself out of hypnosis is a very useful tool**.
 It’s the ideal therapy for automatic reactions which are driven by the subconscious part of your mind because it’s aimed directly at your subconscious.